Popular Searches

 2026 Subaru Outback Multimedia Touchscreens

-• MySubaru Connected Services® Multimedia System with Navigation with 11.6-inch touchscreen (Standard on Touring trim.
-Optional for Limited and Wilderness trims)
+• MySubaru Connected Services® Multimedia System with Navigation and 12.1-inch touchscreen (Standard on Limited, Touring, Limited XT, and Touring XT trims, optional on Premium and Wilderness trims)

 The good news is that both the Subaru Outback and Subaru Forester are fuel-efficient SUVs.
 Thanks to the SUBARU BOXER engine and expert engineering, both models offer excellent fuel economy while still providing ample power and off-road capability.
 Both vehicles have similar gas mileage, but the Forester has a slight edge over the Outback, with 33 MPG highway and 26 MPG city on all trims except the Forester Sport, Wilderness, and Touring trims.